samcat437/Milestone-2/README.md

 I then was having trouble figuring out how to turn off the event listener once a selection had been made.
 I wrote it within the loop with removeEventListener, but this was not working.
 I finally worked out with my mentor's suggestion that I loop through each option and if the selected class is not present, add the disabled class which turns off pointer events in the CSS file.
 Once I figured out that could be controlled via CSS, it became a lot easier.

 It is worth noting that I would have perhaps preferred that the user is able to toggle the selected class on and off before using the check answer button and that maybe the check answer button is a bit redundant in this case.
 I have not changed it at this point as my test cases check for its functionality within this context.
 The ability for the user to amend their answer could be something to explore in future features.
+For the last question, I would also like to remove the check answer button once the button is checked.
+This would require further logic and is why I omitted it for now.

+While tidying up my project, I was running into trouble adding the hidden CSS class to my quiz-container id, which is a flex Bootstrap item.
+It turns out that they also override "display = none", so I had to change the text of this container rather than hiding it.

 ## Testing